hail-is/hail-rfcs/rfc/0001-oauth-access-tokens.rst

 Desktop applications, as client secrets stored on user devices *cannot be considered secret*.
 In order to preserve the integrity of the web-based login, it is best to maintain a separate OAuth2 client that is issued specifically for desktop applications.
-There is also an intuitive argument for why we should generate two OAuth clients, as the Hail python library and the Hail web service are two distinct applications, and we could in the future want different scopes in those two environments.
+There is also an intuitive argument for why we should generate two OAuth clients, as the Hail Python library and the Hail web service are two distinct applications, and we could in the future want different scopes in those two environments.